romanodesouza/cachebox/README.md

 Worth saying that when OpenTelemetry gets stable, cachebox will support it.

 ## key-based versioning
-Ok, cool, but I prefer key-based versioning so I can visualize better my keyspace.
+Ok, cool, but I still prefer key-based versioning so I can visualize better my keyspace.

 ```go
 cache := cachebox.NewCache(store, cachebox.WithKeyBasedExpiration())